 MVRPC staff partnered with ODOT to complete a Pedestrian Crash Risk Assessment (PCRA) in 2020.
 The PCRA is a systemic safety analysis to identify risk for pedestrian crashes on intersections and segments (arterials and collectors) on the regional road network.
 Using a variety of data impacting pedestrian crashes, risk factors were used to identify the priority network - locations where conditions exist for pedestrian crashes to occur on arterial and collector facilities for both intersections and segments.
-The full data developed for this project are presented on an online map available on the MVRPC web site.23 are the top 25 percent of block groups as evaluated by ODOT.
+The full data developed for this project are presented on an online map available on the MVRPC website.27 For the AT Plan analysis, MVRPC selected the intersections and segments with risk scores in the highest 30 percent of scores (above 7.0 for intersections and above 6.0 for both arterial and collector segments).
+These locations determined to have the highest risk for a pedestrian crash were compared to the block groups with the highest active transportation need, as developed by ODOT for WBO.
+The data show that locations with high risk of pedestrian crashes are disproportionately located in areas with high active transportation need.
+As a reminder, the high need block groups are the top 25 percent of block groups as evaluated by ODOT.
 For example, intersections with the highest crash risk scores were only 108 out of 876 evaluated intersections (12.3 percent, roughly one out of eight).
 However, 91 percent (98) of the 108 high risk intersections were located within high need block groups.
 A similar pattern is seen for the arterial and collector segments though not as extreme.
 The arterial segments with the highest risk scores represented 22.7 percent (500 of 2199) of all evaluated segments, and of those 53 percent (265 of 500) were in or partially in high need block groups.
 For collector segments, 7.8 percent (175 of 2239) had the highest risk scores and 76 percent of those (133 of 175) were in the high need block groups.
+Given the tendency for locations with higher pedestrian crash risks to be located within areas with more active transportation needs, the AT Plan prioritizes pedestrian safety elements within projects that include higher pedestrian crash risk intersections and segments.